-There can be one or more $--\langle dst \rangle = \langle src \rangle$ specifiers in a call to $rupgrade\tool$ -s.
+There can be one or more $--\langle dst \rangle = \langle src \rangle$ specifiers in a call to rupgrade tool -s.
 Each such specifier defines the name of a to-be-installed upgrade image file and where the file is to be installed in the Flash of the ShMM.

-<dst> defines the destination of a newly installed upgrade image and can be any of the following:
+$\langle dst \rangle$ defines the destination of a newly installed upgrade image and can be any of the following:

-- u Upgrade the U-Boot image in the provisional U-Boot firmware image partition (/dev/mtdchar3). - k Upgrade the Linux kernel image in the provisional Linux kernel image partition (/dev/mtdchar2). - x Upgrade the root file system image in the provisional root file system image partition (/dev/mtdchar4).
+- u Upgrade the U-Boot image in the provisional U-Boot firmware image partition (/dev/mtdchar3). - k Upgrade the Linux kernel image in the provisional Linux kernel image partition (/dev/mtdchar2). - r Upgrade the root file system image in the provisional root file system image partition (/dev/mtdchar4).

-$\langle src \rangle$ specifies an upgrade image file to be copied to the provisional Flash partition specified by $\langle dst \rangle$ .
+<src> specifies an upgrade image file to be copied to the provisional Flash partition specified by $\langle dst \rangle$.